junxit/us-congress-bills-111/bill.md

 This Act may be cited as the “Veterans Employment Rights Realignment Act of 2009”.

 ## § 2.
-Enforcement through Office of Special Counsel of veterans’ employment or unemployment rights with respect to employers that are Federal executive agencies
+Enforcement through Office of Special Counsel of veterans’ employment or reemployment rights with respect to employers that are Federal executive agencies

 - **(a)** *Enforcement of rights through Office of Special Counsel* Section 4322 of title 38, United States Code, is amended—
   - **(1)** by striking subsection (a) and inserting the following new subsection (a):